kcboggs/Code-201-/class-07.md

 - Functions can take parameters (information required to do their job) and may return a value.
 - An object is a series of variables and functions that represent something from the world around you.
 - In an object, variables are known as properties of the object; functions are known as methods of the object.
-- Web browsers implment objects that represent both the the browser window and the document loaded intp the
+- Web browsers implement objects that represent both the the browser window and the document loaded intp the
   browser window.
 - JavaScript also has several built-in objects such as String, Number, Math, and Date.
 Their properties and methods
   offer functionality the help you write script.